-When present, this element MUST provide a string in HTML form.
-The message string MUST NOT contain any JavaScript.
-The Signing Service MUST filter the message string before using it to remove any present JavaScript.
+Allowed HTML entities for character replacement SHALL be restricted to "amp","gt","lt","quot" and "nbsp" (in the form "&entity-name;" ).

+HTML messages MUST NOT contain any URI references to data outside of the message and MUST NOT contain any JavaScript in any form.

 CertRequestProperties

-This element MAY be present to provide requested properties of generates signature certificates according with section 3.1.1 of Eid2-DSS
+This element MAY be present to provide requested properties of generates signature certificates according with section 3.1.1 of DSS-Ext

 RequestedCertAttributes